PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 ```

 This was introduced in [PEP 342](http://legacy.python.org/dev/peps/pep-0342/),
-where the idea of coroutines was introduced.
-This PEP extended the functionality
+where the idea of coroutines appeared for the first time.
+This PEP extends the
-of generators presented in the first example with possibility to send values
+functionality of the generators presented in the first example with the possibility
-to the generators.
-So basically any function having `yield` statement in it's
+to send values to the generators.
+Essentially any function having the `yield`
-body is actually a generator.
-Meaning it's not gonna to execute, instead it'll
+statement in its body is actually a generator.
+This means that it is not going
-return a generator object, which provides the following operations:
+to execute, but rather it will return a generator object, which provides the following
+operations:
-* `next()` - advance code to `yield` statement and emit value, if such was
+* `next()` - advance code to the `yield` statement and emit a value, if such was
   passed as a parameter.
-That's the *only* operation you can call after
+That's the only operation you can call after creating
-  creating the generator.
+  the generator.
-* `send()` - sends value to `yield` statement making it produce value instead
+* `send()` - sends a value to the `yield` statement, making it produce a value instead
-  of emitting.
+  of emitting one.
 Remember to call `next()` beforehand.
-* `close()` - closing generator is a way to inform it that it should finish
+* `close()` - a way to inform the generator that it should finish its work.
-  his work.
-It generates `GeneartorExit` exception upon calling `yield`
+  It generates the `GeneartorExit` exception upon calling the `yield` statement.
-  statement.
-* `throw()` - gives you the opportunity to send an error to generator upon call
+* `throw()` - gives you the opportunity to send an error to generator upon a call
-  to `yield` statement.
+  to the `yield` statement.

-In Python 3.4 specifically you can have both `yield` and `return` statement,
+In Python 3.4 specifically you can have both the `yield` and the `return` statement.
-in previous python versions that was syntax error.
+In previous Python versions this would be a syntax error.
 Currently if you write,
 [generator3.py](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples/generator3.py):

 ```python